Khun Chang Khun Phaen: Synopsis

 Khun Chang, furious with the elopement, tries to frame Khun Phaen on the ground of treason.
 He tells the king that Khun Phaen is mounting a rebellion.
 The king sends an army which Khun Phaen defeats, killing two of its officers.
 A warrant is issued for his arrest.
 When Wanthong becomes pregnant, Khun Phaen decides to leave the forest and give himself up.
 At the court trial scene, the charges of rebellion are disproved.
 Khun Phaen is acquitted and Khun Chang is heavily fined.

 Khun Phaen nevertheless angers the king by asking for the release of Laothong.
 He is jailed, and festers in prison for around twelve years.
 Khun Chang abducts Wanthong and they again live together in Suphanburi.
 Wanthong gives birth to Phlai Ngam, her son with Khun Phaen.
 When Phlai Ngam is eight, Khun Chang tries to kill him.
 Phlai Ngam escapes to live in Kanchanaburi with his grandmother who teaches him from Khun Phaen's library.

 When the kings of Ayutthaya and Chiang Mai quarrel over a beautiful daughter of the King of Vientiane, Phlai Ngam volunteers to lead an army to Chiang Mai, and successfully petitions for Khun Phaen's release.
 They capture the King of Chiang Mai, and return with the Vientiane princess and a great haul of booty.
 Khun Phaen now gains status as the governor of Kanchanaburi.
 Phlai Ngam is appointed Phra Wai, an officer in the royal pages.

 Khun Chang gets drunk at Phra Wai's wedding, and the old rivalry returns.
 Phra Wai abducts Wanthong from Khun Chang's house, prompting Khun Chang to petition the king for redress.
 At the subsequent trial, the king demands that Wanthong decide between Khun Chang and Khun Phaen.
 She cannot, and is dumb-struck.
-The king orders her execution.
+The king orders her execution because she is seen as a woman who has 'two hearts', a symbol of unfaithfulness.
 Phra Wai pleads successfully with the king for a reprieve, but the order arrives fractionally too late to avoid her execution.